Arachni/arachni-ui-web/README.md

 as a global Grid of highly sophisticated web application security scanners -- and herein lies the problem; it's no good having all this power but be unable to tame it.

-Enter WebUI, its purpose is to provide a simple, clean, powerful and pretty-on-the-eyes interface to all Arachni's goodies.
+Enter WebUI, its purpose is to provide a simple, clean, powerful and easy-on-the-eyes interface to all Arachni's goodies.

 The old WebUI had the same goals but it was more of a demo, an exercise of sorts,